Introduction to Market Sentiment

 Hold spare cash and catch opportunities

-However, realizing that a bearish trend is about to replace a bullish one, don't despair.
+However, realizing that a bearish trend is about to replace a bullish one, don’t despair.
 Bear markets provide opportunities to buy great stocks at throwaway prices.
 If you have free money, you can do it.
-In the days leading up to a recession, it's worth keeping at least 10% in the fiat - so you won't miss out on a good deal that you can make money on later.
+Bear markets can last from a few weeks to several years, depending on economic conditions.
+In the days leading up to a recession, it’s worth keeping at least 10% in the fiat - so you won’t miss out on a good deal that you can make money on later.
 It will also reduce the overall risk level of the portfolio.
-But remember, it's best to hold your money in currencies of developed economies.
+But remember, it’s best to hold your money in currencies of developed economies.

 Short Positions